Alexandr22022000/avatrade_crm/README.md

 #### `npm run start`

-Runs the app frontend on development server.
+Runs app frontend on development server.

 #### `npm run build`

-Create production build in `build` folder.
+Creates production build in `build` folder.

 #### `node server`

-Create production server.
+Runs production server.
 Can be used for test API.

 ## API